conniexhe/KnotAli/README.md

     _(((((((___((____________))__(((((_x_____)))))_____((((_________)))))))))))_xxx (consensus structure)

     The consensus structure shown above is the result of the covariation portion of the algorithm.
     The '_' represents nucleotides that are allowed to pair in the final step.
     In contrast 'x' represents nucleotides which the covariation deemed unlikely to pair and thus are restricted from pairing.
     Each '(' and ')' an opening and closing base pair within the structure.
 The consensus can be seen when using the -v (verbose) command.

-    After running KnotAli, you will have your output file (in the case of our example: align_sol1.txt) in the format of
+    After running KnotAli, you will have your output file (in the case of our example: align_sol1.txt) in the format of:

     line 1: Sequence name
     line 2: Sequence